MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-getstarted.md

 At this point, your bot is running locally.
 Next, start the emulator and then connect your bot by completing the following tasks in the emulator:
 1. Select http://localhost:3978/api/messages from the address bar.
 (This is the default endpoint that your bot listens to when hosted locally.)
 2. Click **Connect**.
-(You won't need to specify **Microsoft App ID** and **Microsoft App Password** -- you'll get this information later when you register your bot with the framework.)
+(You won't need to specify **Microsoft App ID** and **Microsoft App Password** -- you'll get this information later if/when you register your bot with the framework.)

 Now that your bot is running locally and is connected to the emulator, test your bot by typing a few messages in the emulator.
-You should see that the bot responds to each message you send by echoing back your message prefixed with the text *You said:*.
+You should see that the bot responds to each message you send by echoing back your message prefixed with the text *You said*.
 Congratulations -- you've successfully created an *echo bot* using the Bot Builder SDK for Node.js!

 ## Next steps